Riddhiman2005/Cipher-Master/README.md

 -CSS: Used for styling the application and creating an appealing visual interface.<br>
 -HTML: Used for structuring the page and organizing the different elements.<br>
 -JavaScript: Used for handling the encrypting- decrypting logic <br>

-# Usage #

-- Write the Text either in the "Encrypt" or in "Decrypt" column
-- Add the key according to your wish
-- Then Click "Encrypt" or "Decrypt" according to the task you want to perform

-  Refer the YouTube Video to understand the Usage.